X Close

 Few doubt that our world needs International Humanitarian Law now more than ever.
 But that law needs to be credible — or it will be worse than nothing at all.

-Yehudah Mirsky served in the US State Department’s human rights bureau, is a Professor at Brandeis University and lives in Jerusalem.
+Yehudah Mirsky served in the US State Department’s human rights bureau, is a professor at Brandeis University, a fellow of the Institute for Advanced Studies of The Hebrew University of Jerusalem.
 Among his books is Rav Kook: Mystic In A Time Of Revolution (Yale University Press).

 YehudahMirsky